 Almost inevitably for an overlapping right-back with a penchant for scoring important goals, Weiser has been drawing comparisons with some of the game’s greatest proponents of the position for some time.
 Chelsea scouted the 24-year-old when he was 17, with coaches and pundits alike struck by the similarity between the nascent talent and Barcelona legend Alves, now at Paris Saint-Germain.

 2) Footballing family

 Alves may have the name recognition, but for Weiser there was inspiration much closer to home.
 Mitchell-Elijah Weiser – as he was born – is the son of former Cologne, Rennes and Wolfsburg right-back Patrick Weiser.
 The two share a close relationship and a similar playing style, but with 15 career goals to his name already, Weiser junior has found the target five more times than his dad did between 1991 and 2007.
-“I used to always watch my dad in the stadium in those days, hoping that he would score a goal,” reflected Weiser recently.
+“I always used to watch my dad at the stadium in those days, hoping he would score a goal,” reflected Weiser recently.
 “Unfortunately, I never saw one (laughs)!”

 3) Record-setting debut

 Weiser came up through Cologne’s youth academy - where his father was a coach - making his first-team debut in a 2-0 loss to local rivals Bayer Leverkusen in February 2012.
 Replacing Mato Jajalo for the final 15 minutes at the age of 17 years, 10 months and five days, Weiser remains the Billy Goats’ youngest ever debutant.